vppmatt/performance/README.md

-# performance
+# Advanced Java - Application Performance and Memory Management book

-Code files for the Advanced Java - Application Performance and Memory Management book
+This repository contains the code files for the Advanced Java - Application Performance and Memory Management book.